tracialee/s10244183_TraciaLee_Asg1/README.md

 ## Testing

-submitting an empty form an error message about the required fields appears, an invalid email address and a relevant error message appears and the form with all inputs valid and a success message appears.
+submitting an empty form an error message about the required fields appears, an invalid email address and a relevant error message appears and the form with all inputs valid and a success message appears. the main problem would be to pass on message from the shopping cart to checkout.

 ## Credits
 w3school